 (September 2012 newsletter, Dutchess County Planning Federation)

 This newsletter provides an analysis of the various complaints that were expressed during the approval process for a 72-unit apartment complex built in 2011 in the Town of Poughkeepsie.
 Public concerns around Section 8 housing residents and the burden on school and fire districts are examined.
-The local data collected on school children proved to be consistent with national and regional data, and indicated that the number of school children generated by this affordable housing development was generally much less than the numbers the public were concerned about.
+The local data collected on school children proved to be consistent with national and regional data and indicated that the number of school children generated by this affordable housing development was generally much less than the numbers the public was concerned about.

 Higher-Density Development - Myth and Fact